EDUCBA

 • The COLUMNS function will return the number of columns available in the given array or the reference in the input array.

-• The array argument is allowed even for a single cell or as provided by a reference in the array which has a single cell.
-But it will not support multiple cells or reference in the columns function; a user can pass a single range at a time.
+• The array argument permits the inclusion of a single cell or a reference to a single cell within the array.
+But it will not support multiple cells or references in the columns function; a user can pass a single range at a time.

 Recommended Articles

-This has been a guide to COLUMNS Formula in Excel.
-Here we discuss How to use COLUMNS Formula in Excel along with practical examples and a downloadable excel template.
+This has been a guide to the COLUMNS Formula in Excel.
+Here we discuss How to use COLUMNS Formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Excel COLUMNS Function